-- Sort information by clicking the column titles. - Rearrange the columns by clicking and dragging the top of a column to move it to another location. - Select multiple names in one of these ways: - Shift-click to select a range of names.
-Select the first name you want, hold down the Shift key, and then select the last name in the range. - Command-click to select a group of nonadjacent names.
-Select a name, hold down the Command key (#), and then select each additional name. - Command-A to select all names.
+- Sort information by clicking the column titles. - Rearrange the columns by clicking and dragging the top of a column to move it to another location.

+- Show different columns or hide columns you don't need.
+Right-click (or Control+click) on the column headers, then select the columns you want to see and unselect the ones you want to hide. - Select multiple names in one of these ways: - Shift-click to select a range of names.
+Select the first name you want, hold down the Shift key, and then select the last name in the range. - o Command-click to select a group of nonadjacent names.
+Select a name, hold down the Command key (#), and then select each additional name. - o Command-A to select all names.
 No need to click; just press Command-A to select the entire list. - Control-click a name in the left pane to access a shortcut menu to common tasks.